 Danny Care set England on the way to completing their first Grand Slam in 13 years with the arrow-straight, 45-metre break from a ruck that brought the initial try in the 31-21 triumph over France in Paris in the final match of the 2016 RBS 6 Nations Championship.
 He had won his 50th Test cap against South Africa at Twickenham in November 2014.
 A jack-in-a-box behind the scrum with the ability to make sniping close-to-the-line runs, he made his debut nine years ago against New Zealand.

-England’s second most capped scrum half behind Matt Dawson (77), Danny marked his 60th Test appearance in the 39-28 win over Australia in Brisbane last June with a darting run that ignited the move which produced his side’s third and final try by Jack Nowell.
+England’s second most capped scrum half behind Matt Dawson (77), Danny marked his 60th Test appearance in the 39-28 win over Australia in Brisbane in June last year with a darting run that ignited the move which produced his side’s third and final try by Jack Nowell.
 He also excelled with a timely cameo performance off the bench in the 19-16 victory over France in the opening match of the 2017 Six Nations Championship at Twickenham.
 He then celebrated his first start in almost a year after ten appearances off the bench with the second of England’s six tries against Italy.
 Two weeks later, he marked his 70th appearance with two touchdowns off the bench in the runaway win over Scotland at Twickenham.
+Danny was appointed as one of three England vice-captains for the tour of Argentina and played an important part in the 38-34 victory in the first Test at San Juan.
+He added his 12th try at international level against the Pumas at Santa Fe the following week.

 His typically quick-witted try in the final minute had crowned the 38-18 win over Scotland in the Calcutta Cup match at Twickenham in February 2013.
 After playing in 32 of England's 34 Tests up to the RWC 2011, Danny missed the tournament through a toe injury and he was also absent from the 2012 RBS 6 Nations Championship squad.